UncleIS/ankiday/README.md

 **AnkiDAY** = **Anki - Deck as YAML**

+> **Disclaimer**: This project is NOT affiliated with, endorsed by, or connected to Anki or the AnkiWeb service.
+AnkiDAY is an independent third-party tool that interacts with Anki through the AnkiConnect add-on.
+All trademarks are property of their respective owners.

 - Default backend: AnkiConnect (localhost:8765)
 - Future backend: Anki Python API (out-of-process collection manipulation)